 \section{The main results}

-Recall that $X$ is called \textit{II-favorable} space if II player has winning strategy in the game G. If I Player has winning strategy in the game G then we say that the space is \textit{I-favorable}.
+Recall that $X$ is called a \textit{II-favorable} space if player II a has winning strategy in the game G. If player I has a winning strategy in the game G then we say that the space is \textit{I-favorable}.